AMID Logo

 • Aerosols and liquids

-• Cash, Money orders, credit and debit cards
+• Cash, Money orders, credit, and debit cards

 • Passports and other confidential documents

-• Valuable jewelry, art, and antique
+• Valuable jewelry, art, and antiques

 • Weapons of all kinds